w3c/midgard/DEVELOPMENT.md

 The backend store could use a bit of abstraction to dull the repetition; this is a simple refactoring that is probably a good way to get into the codebase.

+# TODO

+grab some stuff from Ash-Nazg
+also update README
+put docs in pheme saying to point here rebuild on deploy explain filters and config explain how to write sources (and how one could start with minutes) how to deploy DB, notably when changing filters rebuild on deploy